Carpet Museum of Iran

 Location of Carpet Museum of Iran

 Firstly, you won’t have a hard time finding the Carpet Museum of Iran.
-It is located on North-West Corner of Laleh Park, Fatemi, and Karegar junction.
+It is located on the North-West Corner of Laleh Park, Fatemi, and Karegar junction.
 You can easily get there using either public transportation or your car.
 Also, the nearest metro station is Meydan-e Enghelab-e Eslami (in yellow line) and there are buses on north Karegar street that will take you to the museum.
 Secondly, not only you can have a tour of the beautiful Laleh Park, but also there is another interesting museum nearby.
 Tehran Museum of Contemporary Art is also in Laleh Park, on the west side.

 Using the yellow line of Tehran subway, you can get to Teatre Shahr Metro Station and access other nearby attractions like National Jewelry Museum, Moghadam Museum, Negarestan Garden, Golestan Palace, Tehran Grand Bazaar, National Museum of Iran, Portal of Bagh-e Meli, Malek Museum and Library, City Park, Glassware and Ceramic Museum of Iran, and Masoudieh Palace.
-And, don’t forget the lovely Valiasr Street, the longest street in the Middle-East.
+And, don’t forget the lovely Valiasr Street, the longest street in the Middle East.

 Where to Eat near Carpet Museum of Iran